Class 1 - Mrs Fahy

 In the event your child is quarantined at any point, please continue their learning with these activities:

-https://login.mathletics.com/ All the lessons are open to you, please check with me if you require a password.
+https://login.mathletics.com/ I have set lessons linked to Place Value to 20.
+Please check with me if you require a password.

 English - Write a diary.
 Make sure you use a full stop when you have told me something new.
 The next letter should be a capital.
 Remember to include some interesting adjectives.